sarthika23/AfterCredits---A-Movie-Tracker/README.md

-AfterCredits — A Movie Tracker
+# AfterCredits — A Movie Tracker

-AfterCredits is a web application that helps users keep track of their movies.
+**AfterCredits** is a web application that helps users keep track of their movies.
 Whether it’s films you’ve already seen or ones you plan to watch, AfterCredits gives you a clean and organized way to manage your personal movie library.

+---

-What You Can Do
+## 🎯 What You Can Do

-🎬 Add Movies: Save movies you’ve watched or plan to watch.
+- 🎬 **Add Movies**: Save movies you’ve watched or plan to watch.

-📝 Edit & Update: Change details like title, year, or status.
+- 📝 **Edit & Update**: Change details like title, year, or status.

-🔍 Filter & Search: Quickly find movies in your collection.
+- 🔍 **Filter & Search**: Quickly find movies in your collection.

-⭐ Rate Movies: Give your own ratings and track favorites.
+- ⭐ **Rate Movies**: Give your own ratings and track favorites.

-📊 Organize: Separate watched movies from your watchlist.
+- 📊 **Organize**: Separate watched movies from your watchlist.

+---

-Tech Stack
+## 🛠 Tech Stack

-Frontend: React (Vite)
+- **Frontend**: React (Vite)

-Styling: Tailwind CSS
+- **Styling**: Tailwind CSS

-Backend: Node.js, Express.js, MySQL
+- **Backend**: Node.js, Express.js, MySQL

+---

-Why AfterCredits?
+## 💡 Why AfterCredits?

 This project was built to combine functionality with a smooth and minimal interface.
 It makes movie tracking simple, fast, and visually clean, while also giving room for customization and scalability.